 Our Church’s building and property are on the main road through Sterling and are paid for.
 The facility itself is typical small church fare and we have spent some money and effort in recent years sprucing it up.
 We are discussing a building program to replace the current building with adequate space for programs and services.

 Our Parsonage is four miles from the Church and sits at the entrance to the Bible Camp operated by the Alaska Baptist Association.
 It is paid for and quite adequate for a family.
-A major interior remodel with new cabinets, counter tops, flooring, doors and paint was completed eight years ago.
+A major interior remodel with new cab_noemails, counter tops, flooring, doors and paint was_noemailpleted eight years ago.
 We are discussing window and siding replacement.